-In reality, this nifty little program offers a bundle of useful monitoring, troubleshooting, and tweaking features.
-What exactly does MSI Afterburner offer, and how exactly does one download and get the most out of the utility?
-We’ve got you covered.
+In reality, this nifty little program offers a bundle of useful monitoring, troubleshooting and tweaking features.

 What Does MSI Afterburner Do?

 To understand what MSI Afterburner packs under the hood, we have to break down its functionality into categories: overclocking, monitoring, benchmarking and video capture.

 For the unversed, overclocking can loom as an insurmountable and potentially disastrous task.
 Still, MSI Afterburner simplifies the process by providing precision settings to push your GPU to the maximum of its capabilities while warding off permanent hardware damage.

 The utility can tweak a plethora of GPU settings, including core voltage, power limit, temperature limit, core clock speed, memory clock speed and fan speed.
 With this array of options, the idea is to find an equilibrium between performance and capability.

 To ease the task, the latest iteration of MSI Afterburner incorporates OC Scanner.
 This utility uses an algorithm developed by Nvidia to scan any model from the newest RTX 20 series and determine the highest and most stable overclocking settings to then apply these for instant in-game performance boosts.

 Alongside the fan profiles, you can also save overclocking profiles with a defined set of parameters for easy switching depending on the game or your performance needs.